maariafarelo/maariafarelo/README.md

 - 😄 Pronouns: She / Her
 - 🙋‍♀️ Hackathon Organizer
 - ☕ Addicted to coffee
-- 🔭 I’m currently working on surviving college
+- 🔭 Working on surviving college
  <!-- 👯 I’m looking to collaborate on .
 - 🤔 I’m looking for help with ...
 - 🌱 I’m currently learning